suljkanovic-adin/Project_AI_Adversarial_Attacks/README.md

 ## Citation

 If you use this code, please cite the original paper:

-@article{dyrmishi2023empirical,
-  title={On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks}, author={Dyrmishi, Salijona and Ghamizi, Salah and Simonetto, Thibault and Le Traon, Yves and Cordy, Maxime}, journal={arXiv preprint arXiv:2202.03277}, year={2023}
+On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks
-}